When Enemies Taunt (Psalm 42)

 And in situations where we are clearly suffering because of our devotion to God, if our hope is on the end of our suffering, then we will be more tempted to doubt God or abandon God in order to find relief from that kind of oppression.

 And that’s exactly why we have this psalm.
 This psalm represents the writer reaching out to God.
-I love what the psalmist says in verse 8.
-He writes: By day the LORD commands his steadfast love, and at night his song is with me, a prayer to the God of my life. (v.
+Verse 8: By day the LORD commands his steadfast love, and at night his song is with me, a prayer to the God of my life. (v.
 8) Psalm 42 is that song and prayer!

 The emphasis of this psalm is clear from the repetition we find here.
 As we’ve already pointed out, the taunt of the writer’s adversaries is repeated, “Where is your God?”.
 But at the center and at the end of the psalm we find this repeated phrase: